Risks of becoming nearsighted

 Orthokeratology Solution for Dry Eyes and Allergies

 Dry eye syndrome has become increasingly prevalent over the past ten years as people spend more time indoors where air-conditioning systems remove moisture from the air.
 Additionally, the substantially greater time spent staring at PCs, TVs, smart-phones and gaming devices reduces blink rates by up to 80% thus dramatically reducing tear flow to the surface of the eyes.
 Other common causes of dry eye include the aging process, wearing contact lenses, hormone levels, menopause, birth control, diabetes, environmental factors like allergies, wind, and dry climate, medications, and heavy computer usage.
-Thus dry eye syndrome has become one of the most common eye health issues and led to the development of a major market for proposed remedies yet it is unclear that any one product offers the best solution.
+Thus dry eye syndrome has become one of the most common eye health issues and led to the development of a significant market for proposed remedies, yet it is unclear that any one product offers the best solution.

 Since AOK molds are only worn at night while you sleep, dry eye and allergy sufferers may experience relief due to unrestricted tear flow during waking hours.

 Additional Corneal Refractive Therapy Options for Hyperopic and Presbyopic Patients: